kkibria/my_cookbook/src/topics/dbuspi.md

-# using dbus in pi
+# Using dbus in pi

 ## Note on getting dbus interfaces